markjprice/tools-skills-net8/README.md

 - Amazon page: https://www.amazon.com/Tools-Skills-NET-practices-solutions/dp/183763520X/
 - Packt page: https://www.packtpub.com/product/tools-and-skills-for-net-8/9781837635207

+# Free PDF of the book and how to contact the publisher Packt

-If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: https://www.packtpub.com/page/free-ebook.
-It often takes a week or two for the free PDF to become available after publishing date so please be patient.
+If you have purchased the paperback or Kindle edition, then you can request a free PDF copy and its supplementary content (like *Appendix - Answers to the Test Your Knowledge Questions* and Graphics Bundle PDF) at the following link: https://packt.link/supplementary-content-9781837635207.

-> You can direct technical issues with their website and subscriptions to my publisher's customer service at customercare@packt.com.
+For questions about book pricing, distribution, and so on, please contact the publisher Packt at the following email address: customercare@packt.com

 ## Author's books